How was Libereco founded?

 What does “Libereco” mean?

-The word “Libereco” has its origin in the international auxiliary language of Esperanto, which Ludwik Lejzer Zamenhof introduced in 1887 as an easy and flexible language that would serve as a universal second language to foster peace and international understanding.
+The word “Libereco” has its origin in the international auxiliary language Esperanto, which Ludwik Lejzer Zamenhof developed and then introduced in 1887 as an easy and flexible language that would serve as a universal second language to foster peace and international understanding.

-What is the meaning of “Partnership” in our name?
+What does “Partnership” mean in our name?

-Together with organisations and initiatives from all over the world, we develop and coordinate joint actions and appeals in order to mobilize as many people as possible to act against human rights violations.
+In addition, together with organisations and initiatives from all over the world, we develop and coordinate joint actions and appeals in order to mobilize as many people as possible to act against human rights violations.

 Is Libereco bound to specific religious, political or ideological views?

-Libereco vehemently opposes any racist, sexist, homophobic, xenophobic and anti-Semitic expressions and strongly dissociates itself from all organisations which give voice to any such opinions.
+Libereco is a non-religious and non-party organization.
+We are open to people of all religions and convictions.
+Libereco vehemently opposes any racist, sexist, homophobic, xenophobic and anti-Semitic expressions, and strongly dissociates itself from all organisations which give voice to any such opinions.